alexjc/shadertoy-render/README.rst

 	> python shadertoy-render.py example.glsl example.mp4

-Dependencies include `numpy`, `scipy` and `vispy`.
+Dependencies include `numpy` and `vispy`.
 You can install them with Python as follows:

-    > pip install numpy scipy vispy
+    > pip install numpy vispy

 The output is a MP4 file with default encoding settings, which you can upload to YouTube for example.
 See the source code for details!